Bryon Elness, Author at The Ring Finders

 • from Nashville (Tennessee, United States)

-Gold Wedding Band Lost in Murfreesboro, Found with a Metal Detector
+Heirloom Ring Lost in Nashville TN Found With a Metal Detector

 • from Nashville (Tennessee, United States)